qlaxd/event-manager/README.md

 ## Overview

-**UCC Event Manager** is a full-stack web application for managing personal events, featuring robust authentication (OAuth2, JWT, MFA), a helpdesk chatbot (with escalation and voice support), and enterprise-grade security.
+**UCC Event Manager** is a full-stack web application for managing personal events with agentic AI capabilities, featuring robust authentication (OAuth2, JWT, MFA), a helpdesk chatbot (with escalation and voice support), and enterprise-grade security.
 The system is designed for both end-users and administrators, with a focus on usability, compliance, and extensibility.

 ---